 George Washington Carver National Monument P.O.
-Box 38 Diamond, MO 64840 The birthplace and childhood home of George Washington Carver, the famous black agronomist, includes the Carver family cemetery and the site where Carver was born.
+Box 38 Diamond, MO 64840

+The birthplace and childhood home of George Washington Carver, the famous black agronomist, includes the Carver family cemetery and the site where Carver was born.
 Authorized July 14, 1943.
 Acreage - 210, all federal.

-Harry S Truman National Historic Site P.O.
-Box 4139 Independence, MO 64075 Harry S Truman, the 33rd President, called this Victorian structure home from 1919 until his death in 1972.
-Constructed by Mrs. Truman's grandfather, it was known as the "Summer White House" from 1945 to 1953 and was the only home ever owned by the Trumans.
+Harry S Truman National Historic Site 223 North Main Street Independence, MO 64050 Harry S Truman, the 33rd President, called this Victorian structure home from 1919 until his death in 1972.
+Constructed by Mrs. Truman's grandfather, it was known as the "Summer White House" from 1945 to 1953.